bobbyngo/MonopolyGame/README.md

 Added files:
 * DiceImg package:
   Contains pictures used for displaying dice faces
-* MonopolyGUIView.java:
+* Game.MonopolyGUIView.java:
   Class that is responsible for the overall appearance of the GUI
-* MonopolyTest.java:
+* Tests.MonopolyControllerViewTest.java:
-  Contains various testing cases for methods in MonopolyController.java
+  Contains various testing cases for methods in Game.MonopolyController.java
 * PrivatePropertyListModel.java:
-  Used by class SellPlayerPropertyDialog.java
+  Used by class Game.SellPlayerPropertyDialog.java
-* SellPlayerPropertyDialog.java:
+* Game.SellPlayerPropertyDialog.java:
   Class that is responsible for displaying a dialog box and process requests when the players wish to sell them owned properties

 # Known Issue

-* Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
+* Game.Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
 This is only a visual issue and does not have any impact on the player's actual position in the system.

 * When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
 * If a player does not own any properties, entering invalid property index will cause the program to crash